Large Language Models provide support for the parallelogram theory of analogy: Why are LLM Analogies Better?

 \subsection{The LLM advantage disappears for modal responses, but what makes a good analogy does not}

 While LLMs produce higher-rated analogies than humans on average, this advantage could reflect either that LLMs' responses are overall superior to humans' responses or that LLMs produce fewer low-quality responses.
 We examined the distributions of responses by humans and LLMs and found human response distributions were considerably more dispersed than LLM distributions: human modal responses accounted for 64\% of total responses, compared to 85\% for LLMs.
-In other words, humans produced a long tail of low-frequency completions, while LLMs tended to concentrate their outputs on a few dominant answers.
+In other words, humans produced a long tail of less common completions, even though unique completions were removed.
+LLMs, on the other hand, tended to concentrate their outputs on a few dominant answers.
+An entropy analysis of the response distributions further shows that human responses were reliably more dispersed than those of every LLM (Supplement~F).
 If LLMs' advantage stems primarily from humans' long tail of weak responses rather than from LLMs producing better answers across the board, then restricting the comparison to only modal (most frequent) responses should eliminate the LLM advantage.

 We tested this prediction by repeating the human--LLM comparison using only modal completions (frequency-weighted, with ties preserved).
 We found the LLM advantage over humans largely disappeared: no model showed a statistically significant overall advantage over humans ($ps > .05$), while \texttt{Qwen3-32B} and \texttt{Gemma-3-27B} were rated \textit{lower} than human modal responses ($b = -0.10$, $p = .003$; $b = -0.08$, $p = .02$, respectively).
 All other models' modal responses were statistically indistinguishable from humans' ($ps > .35$).
 Paralleling this convergence in ratings, most LLMs' modal responses were also not significantly more parallelogram-aligned than humans' in GloVe space (DeepSeek-V3.1-671B: $p < .001$; Qwen3-235B: $p = .03$; all others $ps > .05$).